 To better serve our customers, we have installed self-service Amazon Lockers at our assets where guests can have their packages delivered to the shopping center for convenient pick up.
 To date, more than 80,000 Amazon Locker users have visited our town centers.

 We recently formed a sponsorship agreement with Coca-Cola to wrap the Lockers with promotional signage.
 In addition to selling sponsorship on the Lockers themselves, we also installed digital screens adjacent to them where we can display electronic coupons and promotions to drive customer traffic back into the physical shopping center.

-Seperately, we are continuing to research how our town centers can serve as a last mile fulfillment for Ecommerce brands in the future.
+Separately, we are continuing to research how our town centers can serve as a last mile fulfillment for Ecommerce brands in the future.

 We allow our tenants access to our entire portfolio of assets even if they only have one inline store or a small kiosk.
 Washington Prime Group properties serve as incubators to new and growing businesses and one way we can help them thrive is by testing new markets and new concepts.